 The licensed broker

-This may be the most profitable way to become a freight broker, but it requires a large investment up front.
+This may be the most profitable way to become a freight broker, but it requires a significant investment upfront.
 First, you will need to obtain your own motor carrier (MC) authority.
 You’ll also need what is called a surety bond of at least $75,000 plus the insurance that goes along with being a broker.

-Other expenses, such as access to transportation management software, freight matching tools (load boards) like Truckstop.com, and a dedicated website.
+Other expenses include transportation management software (TMS), freight matching tools (load boards) like Truckstop, and a dedicated website.
 You’ll also need marketing materials and a marketing budget, accounting staff and/or software, and either a chunk of liquid cash or the ability to pay factoring fees on invoices.

-Like the bond, some costs will depend on your personal credit and must be paid before you start.
-Licensed brokers have the highest failure rate because of cashflow issues.
+Like the bond, some costs will depend on your personal credit and must be paid before starting.
+Licensed brokers have the highest failure rate because of cash flow issues.
 But if you have the money to invest, you could earn a six-figure salary or more.

 Broker agents or 1099 agents are independent contractors hired to handle sales and logistics.
 Your primary focus is getting freight and moving it.
 This offers a lot of flexibility because you can work for more than one licensed broker, you find your own customers, and in theory, you can work as many or as few hours as you want.

-The most important thing to know about being a broker agent is that there is no base salary.
+The most important thing to know about being a broker agent is there’s no base salary.
 You are paid solely on commission, although top brokers will pay up to 70% commission on a broker’s profits.
-As an independent contractor, you are responsible for paying your own taxes and other expenses related to owning a small business.
+As an independent contractor, you are responsible for paying your taxes and other expenses related to owning a small business.